Waithilingam Duraiswamy: Career

 Sir Duraiswamy (Seated middle) as the Speaker of the Second State Council of Ceylon in 1936.

 After qualifying Duraiswamy worked as an advocate, becoming a crown advocate and leader of the Jaffna Bar.

 Duraiswamy contested the 1921 Legislative Council election as a candidate in Northern Province and was elected to the Legislative Council.
 He contested the 1924 Legislative Council election as a candidate in Northern Province West and was re-elected unopposed.
 He was a leading member of the Jaffna Youth Congress which advocated the boycott of the 1931 State Council elections.
 The boycott ended in 1934 but Duraiswamy did not contest the ensuing by-elections.
 He did however contest the 1936 State Council election as a candidate in Kayts and was elected to the State Council unopposed.
 Duraiswamy was elected Speaker of the State Council on 17 March 1936.
 He held this position until the State Council was replaced in 1947.
 Duraiswamy was knighted by King George VI in London in the 1937 Coronation Honours.

 Duraiswamy contested in Kayts at the 1947 election but failed to get elected to the new Parliament after coming fourth.
 A wave of Tamil nationalism represented by the Tamil Congress had swept away the old guard of the legislature at the 1947 elections.

 Duraiswamy was one of the founders of the Hindu Board of Education and served as its president in 1923.
 He helped establish more than 150 Hindu schools.
 He was a founder and president of the Tamil Union.
 He was also president of the Vivekananda Society and a leading member of the Saiva Paripalana Sabhai.

 Death

 Duraiswamy died on 12 April 1966.
-A commorative postage stamp in honour of Duraiswamy was issued on 14 June 1982.
+A commemorative postage stamp in honour of Duraiswamy was issued on 14 June 1982.